BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

 The models register their events, their timers, callbacks and priorities with `NSI_HW_EVENT(timer, callback, priority)`.
-When two events times coincide, the one with the highest priority should be run first, and when two have the same priority, it does not matter which is run first, while they are run in the same order consistently.
+When two events times coincide, the one with the highest priority should be run first, and when two have the same priority, for most, it does not matter which is run first, while they are run in the same order consistently.

 The events timers represent, in microseconds, when the models need to perform the next action.

-It is the responsability of that overall scheduler to ensure the HW models are called whenever their time is reached (and not later).
+It is the responsibility of that overall scheduler to ensure the HW models are called whenever their time is reached (and not later).

 These event timers may be changed after each execution of the models, or whenever